iterative/dvc.org/content/docs/command-reference/plots/diff.md

 ## Options

-- `--targets <path>` - metrics file to visualize.
+- `--targets <path>` - metric files to visualize.
 Shows all plots by default.

 - `-o <path>, --out <path>` - name of the generated file.
 By default, the output file name is equal to the input filename with a `.html` file extension (or